letsencrypt/cp-cps/GUIDELINES.md

 4. No sections can be left blank.
 If there is a blank section in the BRs say "No stipulation." to indicate that our CP will not impose additional requirements.

+5. Section 9, legal, is designed and reviewed by ISRG attorneys.

 ## CPS

 The CPS should have the same structure at the CP, but contain more detailed information.

+Section 9, legal, is designed and reviewed by ISRG attorneys.